Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 A cauldron can break down large quantities of material including heavy items like enchanted artifacts.
 The downside of using a cauldron is that it is not very portable (100 weight), and it requires **fuel** to work.
 Most ingredients or poisons with a _weakness_ effect, e.g. Arcane Disruption, Cryolysis, Electrolysis, Pyrolysis, Toxicity, can be used as fuel (see [alchemy sheet](..\12-cheat-sheets\Spell-Research---Cheat-Sheet-(Alchemy).html)  for a list of fuels).
 Salt pies are an abundant source of fuel, found in many containers.
 With at least one perk in alchemy, crafted weakness poisons become **more efficient** at fueling the cauldron than raw ingredients like salt.
 For example, a Salt pie and a Creep cluster provide a total of 0.6 units of fuel, when used directly (Salt=0.2, Creep=0.4).
 However, if you first combine them into a poison (10% Arcane Disruption with alchemy 5 and one point in the base perk), it will provide 2.0 units of fuel which is higher than the original 0.6.
 In general, a poison with 'X% weakness' effect will provide [X/5] units of fuel, which goes up with alchemy level and perks, whereas the fuel from raw ingredients remains constant.

 Note: Fuel is measured in units of material weight.
 For example, 2.0 units of fuel will dissolve 2.0 units (pounds) of material.

+Item categories which can be broken down inside of a couldron include the following (N.B not all items in the catagory will produce results):-
+* Ingredients
+* Potions
+* Misc Clutter Items
+* Imbued bones, Enchanted weapon heads, Soul gem fragments
+* Ores and ingots
+* Animal Skins / Bones